The wild cat Personality

 "Of all God's creatures, there is only one that cannot be made slave of the lash.
 That one is the cat.
 If man could be crossed with the cat it would improve the man, but it would deteriorate the cat." ~Mark Twain

-The wildcat would never take a conventional route and prefers to explore life from off the beaten track, relying heavily on its instincts and powers of observation to guide it safely through the jungle.
-Its air of indifference and need for privacy keeps it on the outskirts of society, but its love for comfort always brings it back.
+The wildcat never takes the conventional route and prefers to explore life from off the beaten track, relying heavily on its instincts and powers of observation to guide it through the jungle.
+Its air of indifference and need for privacy keeps it on the outskirts of society, but its desire for comfort and pampering always brings it back.

-Exceptional personal hygiene is a hallmark of the wildcat personality, and from their hair to their fingernails they are immaculately groomed.
-Shopping for clothing or personal-care items spices up long, dreary days.
+Exceptional personal hygiene is a hallmark of the wildcat personality... and their hair and fingernails are immaculately groomed.
+Shopping sprees for clothing or personal-care items spice up dreary days.

-When someone wrongs a wildcat, they make it their business to even the score.
-Displaying superb patience, wildcats will even wait years for the right moment.
-When the occasion comes to strike, they gather all their force and attack.
-In the face of a ferocious display of hissing and blustering, their surprised victim has little chance of escape.
+When someone wrongs a wildcat, they’ll make it their business to even the score.
+With superb patience, wildcats might even wait years for the right moment, and when the occasion comes to strike, they gather all their forces and attack.
+In the face of a ferocious display of hissing and blustering, surprised victims have little choice but to flee.

-The wildcat differs from its lion relatives in its approach to its social structure.
-With an aversion to the complex family organization of the lion, the wildcat finds freedom and self-indulgence to be far more compelling.
-As a natural explorer it disdains staying in one place for long, preferring the freedom of solitary roaming in exotic locales.
-This wanderlust makes it ideal for a career as a travel agent, explorer, mountain climber, researcher or writer.
+The wildcat differs from the lion personality – mainly in the way it organizes its social structure.
+With an aversion to the complex family organization of the lion, the wildcat finds freedom and self-indulgence far more compelling.
+As a natural explorer it disdains staying in one place for long and prefers the freedom of solitary roaming in exotic locales.
+Its wanderlust makes it ideal for a career as a travel agent, explorer, mountain climber, researcher or writer.